AdobeDocs/experience-manager-65.en/help/communities/jsrp.md

 ### UGC Not Visible in JCR {#ugc-not-visible-in-jcr}

-Make sure JSRP has been configured to be the default provider by checking the configuration of the storage option.
+Make sure that JSRP has been configured to be the default provider by checking the configuration of the storage option.
 By default, the storage resource provider is JSRP.

-On all author and publish AEM instances, revisit the Storage Configuration console or check the AEM repository:
+On all Author and Publish AEM instances, revisit the Storage Configuration console, or check the AEM repository:

 * In JCR, if [/conf/global/settings/community](http://localhost:4502/crx/de/index.jsp#/conf/global/settings/community)

-  * Does not contain an [srpc](http://localhost:4502/crx/de/index.jsp#/conf/global/settings/community/srpc) node, it means the storage provider is JSRP.
+  * It does not contain an [srpc](http://localhost:4502/crx/de/index.jsp#/conf/global/settings/community/srpc) node, it means that the storage provider is JSRP.
   * If the srpc node exists and contains node [defaultconfiguration](http://localhost:4502/crx/de/index.jsp#/conf/global/settings/community/srpc/defaultconfiguration), the defaultconfiguration's properties should define JSRP to be the default provider.

 ### UGC Not Visible on Author Instance {#ugc-not-visible-on-author-instance}

 This is not a bug.
-A characteristic of JSRP is that community content entered in the publish environment will only be visible in the publish environment.
+A characteristic of JSRP is that community content entered in the publish environment is only visible in the Publish environment.

 ### UGC Not Visible on Publish Instance {#ugc-not-visible-on-publish-instance}

-If a single publish instance or if a publish cluster is deployed, then follow instructions for [UGC Not Visible in JCR](#ugc-not-visible-in-jcr).
+If a single Publish instance or if a publish cluster is deployed, then follow the instructions for [UGC Not Visible in JCR](#ugc-not-visible-in-jcr).

-If a publish farm is deployed, a characteristic of JSRP is that community content will only be visible on the publish instance to which it was posted.
+If a publish farm is deployed, a characteristic of JSRP is that community content is only visible on the Publish instance to which it was posted.

-For UGC to be visible from any publish instance, a publish cluster is required.
+For UGC to be visible from any Publish instance, a publish cluster is required.